isaacward1/isaacward1/README.md

-<h1> hey :wave:, i'm Isaac! 😎 </h1>
+<h1> hey :wave:, I'm Isaac! 😎 </h1>
-i use this space to record some of the stuff i do. repos are updated once a century
+idk what this is. repos are updated once a century

 <br><br>